-The faculty of Spirits Institute Puget Sound are not merely trainers, as craft distillation is an undertaking requiring so much more than learning tricks.
-The staff of SIPS presenters are among the most talented educators in the world of craft-distilled spirits.
+The staff of Spirits Institute Puget Sound are veteran presenters who are among the most talented educators in the world of craft-distilled spirits.

 All of the SIPS staff come together up to four times per year to welcome you warmly into this new industry and to truly inspire you to go forth with great spirit, the workshop’s Day 5 mantra.